CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol4-exe1-Secure-Workloads-with-Defender-for-Cloud .md

 ## Lab objectives ( Duration: 30 minutes)
 In this lab, you will complete the following tasks:
 - Task 1: Create a Log Analytics Workspace
-- Task 2: Enable Microsoft Defender for Cloud
+- Task 2: Enable Microsoft Defender for Cloud for Servers and DBs
+- Task 3: Vulnerability Assessment and Review

 ## Architecture Diagram